CyVerse-learning-materials/SciApps_guide/maizecode.rst

      ..
 Note::
         Use the '+ Insert' and '- Remove' button to add/remove the number of input fields, based on the number of replicates available.

-  5. When the job is completed (when the visualization or eye-shaped button is no longer grayed out), click the output file name (deg_GeneMat.de.txt) to preview the result, as shown below.
+  5. When the job is completed (when the visualization or eye-shaped button is no longer grayed out), click the output file name (deg_GeneMat.de.txt for the RSEM_de-1.3.0 job) to preview the result, as shown below.

      |de_result|